AlexisDrain/ArabicNumberizer/README.md

 # ArabicNumberizer
 0123456789 -> ٠١٢٣٤٥٦٧٨٩

-Personally helper website to switch English numbers to Arabic numbers
+Helper website to switch English numbers to Arabic numbers

 ...